Why do we teach History at Freeland Primary School?

 How do we teach History at Freeland Primary School?

 History is taught through topics which allows knowledge and skills to be developed progressively from year to year.
 Knowledge organisers enable teachers to ensure that the key facts are taught to build children’s knowledge and that these facts can be revisited regularly in class quizzes to help the “sticky knowledge” to be retained.
-By the end of Year 6, children will have a sound chronological understanding of British history from the Stone Age to the present and will be able to identify similarities and differences between periods of history.
+By the end of Year 6, children will have a sound chronological understanding of British History from the Stone Age to the present and will be able to identify similarities and differences between these periods.
 Knowledge of World history is also developed through studying ancient civilisations such as The Ancient Greeks.

 Wherever possible, teachers take a cross curricular approach to teaching history and develop knowledge and skills in other areas of the curriculum such as DT, English and Geography.
 Trips to further children’s understanding of history are an integral part of how we teach history at Freeland School.
 Visits to museums, such as the Corinium Museum in Cirencester or the Ashmolean Museum in Oxford, and historical buildings and places (Roman Villa at North Leigh) are organised to deepen understanding.